 On NOVA, faithful virtualization via VirtualBox allows the execution of unmodified guest operating systems as Genode subsystems.
 Alternatively, the Seoul virtual machine monitor can be used to run unmodified Linux-based guest OSes.

-- With Noux, there exists a runtime environment for Unix software such as GNU coreutils, bash, GCC, binutils, and findutils. - On ARM, Genode can be used as TrustZone monitor, or as a virtual machine monitor that facilitates ARM's virtualization extensions.
+• On ARM, Genode can be used as TrustZone monitor, or as a virtual machine monitor that facilitates ARM's virtualization extensions.

 Building blocks

 There exist hundreds of ready-to-use components such as